lzxindustries/lzxtm/docs/modules/pgo.md

 1. Mount and solder front facing jacks next.
 2. Attach the frontpanel and secure it with mounting nuts for the jacks.

+---

 ## Functional Testing

 The following tests are designed to verify the module is functioning as expected after assembly.
 If you are concerned your module is not operating properly, these tests may be used for self verification before a repair is initiated.
 It is also best practice to perform a functional test when selling or purchasing a module on the secondhand market.

 ### Requirements

-- A voltmeter, multimeter or oscilloscope
+- Voltmeter, multimeter or oscilloscope
 - 12V power supply or EuroRack power supply
 - Patch cables

 ### Setup

 - Connect the module to power and turn on your case
-- Prepare to probe the disconnected end of a patch cable -- in these tests, the positive probe should make contact with the tip of the plug, and the negative probe or grounding clip should make contact with the sleeve of the plug
+- Prepare to probe the disconnected end of a patch cable -- in these tests, the positive probe should make contact with the tip of the plug, and the negative probe or grounding clip should make contact with the sleeve of the plug.

 ### T1.
 Test voltage reference